slamora/brackets-wiki/Research:-Node.JS-Integration.md

 The main change is that there will be two JS engines.
 These will need to be debugged separately.

-Node provides debugging tools -- called [node inspector|https://github.com/dannycoates/node-inspector] -- modeled after the [JavaScript] portion of [WebInspector].
+Node provides debugging tools -- called [node inspector](https://github.com/dannycoates/node-inspector) -- modeled after the JavaScript portion of WebInspector.
 These work well with both the separate process version and the dynamic library version of Node.

 ### Performance